erfantkerfan/ocserv/README.md

 * `ip addr`
 * `sudo nano /etc/ufw/before.rules`
-paste this at the end of the file and replace ens160 with your network(interface)
+paste this at the end of the file and replace ens160 with your network(interface) PASTE IT AT THE END!
+I KNOW THERE WOULD BE A DUPLICATE IN FILE!
+I'M WISE!
+TRUST ME!
 ```
 # NAT table rules
 *nat